charlyoleg/Cnc25D/docs/cnc25d_api.rst

 A physical object can be defined in several ways respecting our *main and second axis* conventions.
 The choice of the definition influences the behavior of the *flip*.
 Knowing that, choose the most convenient definitions for your design.

+Look at the :doc:`place_plank` chapter to get more explaination on rotation, orientation and flip transformations.

 4. export DXF
 =============